Allie Sherlock: Career

 In December 2021, Sherlock performed on Virgin Media Television on Dave Fanning's Fanning at Whelan's show.

 As of 2022, she was in studio writing songs alongside Kodaline guitarist Steve Garrigan.

-On 4 June 2022, Sherlock performed at the AO Arena in Manchester (shown on ITV) for the Queen of the United Kingdom's 70th Platinum Jubilee celebrations.
+On 4 June 2022, Sherlock performed at the AO Arena in Manchester (shown on ITV) for the Platinum Jubilee of Elizabeth II celebrations.

+On 7 April 2023, Sherlock celebrated her 18th birthday and released the album Allie, including 11 cover songs.

 Songwriting

 In addition to covering songs on YouTube, Sherlock also writes original songs.
-Some of her original songs have included "Hero", "Locked Inside", "Without You" (released July 2021), and "Leave Me With a Decent Goodbye" (September 2021).
+Some of her original songs are "Hero", "Locked Inside", "Without You" (released July 2021), and "Leave Me With a Decent Goodbye" (September 2021).
 The theme of "Hero" is self-confidence and "Locked Inside" is about how she felt during the COVID-19 quarantine period.
 The song "The Night Before" is about her mother's death.
+The single "How Love Works", reportedly composed with input from Ella Henderson and Ollie Green, was released in 2024.